In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Discussion

 It is unclear why GPT-3.5 \texttt{text-davinci-003}---the only model in the GPT-3.5 family trained with RLHF---performs significantly worse than comparable GPT-3.5 models.
-This goes against conventional wisdom that RLHF generally improves performance on downstream NLP tasks \citep{ye2023comprehensive},\footnote{OpenAI also officially states that \texttt{text-davinci-003} is more capable than \texttt{text-davinci-002} in multiple locations on their website, including \href{https://help.openai.com/en/articles/6779149-how-do-text-davinci-002-and-text-davinci-003-differ}{here} and \href{https://beta.openai.com/playground}{here}. } but corroborates preliminary evidence that RLHF worsens certain aspects of performance, like certainty calibration.\footnote{\url{https://openai.com/research/gpt-4}} Further work is needed to fully understand RLHF's impact on generalization and whether these findings are causally linked.
-Perhaps the reinforcement learning procedure optimizes models to generate language that \emph{semantically} aligns with human quality judgments, but at the cost of causing the model to assign lower importance to syntactic features.
+This goes against conventional wisdom that RLHF generally improves performance on downstream NLP tasks \citep{ye2023comprehensive},\footnote{OpenAI also officially states that \texttt{text-davinci-003} is more capable than \texttt{text-davinci-002} in multiple locations on their website, including \href{https://help.openai.com/en/articles/6779149-how-do-text-davinci-002-and-text-davinci-003-differ}{here} and \href{https://beta.openai.com/playground}{here}. } but corroborates preliminary evidence that RLHF degrades certain aspects of performance, like certainty calibration.\footnote{\url{https://openai.com/research/gpt-4}} Further work is needed to fully understand RLHF's impact on generalization and whether these findings are causally linked.
+Perhaps the reinforcement learning procedure optimizes models to generate language that \emph{semantically} aligns with human quality judgments, but at the cost of causing the model to assign lower importance to structural features.
 Meanwhile, providing human feedback via fine-tuning may be less optimal for aligning outputs to human judgments, but better for preserving sensitivity to syntax.

-Larger models often perform better on many NLP tasks---at least where there is no large distribution shift.
-However, our findings reveal that \textbf{scale is not a panacea for robust reasoning and language understanding}: rather, other factors like the training objectives, the type of pre-training data, and the supervision method(s) make a significant difference.
-This agrees with and extends findings from \citet{mueller-linzen-2023-plant} that the domain of the pre-training data matters a great deal to how models generalize.
+Larger models often perform better on many NLP tasks.
+However, our findings reveal that \textbf{scale is not a panacea for robust generalization}: rather, other factors like training objectives, the type of pre-training data, and the supervision method(s) make a significant difference.
+This agrees with and extends findings from \citet{mueller-linzen-2023-plant} that the domain of the pre-training data significantly influences how models generalize.